wdawson/okta.github.io/_source/_posts/2017-12-06-bootiful-development-with-spring-boot-and-react.md

 ### Create a GiphyImage Component

-To make it look a little better, add a [GIPHY](http://giphy.com) component to fetch images based on the beer’s name.
+To make it look a little better, add a [GIPHY](http://giphy.com) component to fetch images based on the beer's name.
 Create `client/src/GiphyImage.tsx` and place the following code inside it.

 ```typescript
 import * as React from 'react';